Faith Brown

 Faith Brown (born Eunice Irene Carroll; 28 May 1944) is an English actress, singer, comedian and impressionist.
 She was a star of the ITV impressions show Who Do You Do?, and was The Voice in the TV show Trapped!.

 Brown was born in Liverpool and attended St Francis De Sales School, Walton.
 She was a singer in a vocal group (The Carrolls) with her brothers, and was then for a time a solo singer, before using her talent for mimicry to switch to comedy impressions.

 Her comedy special, The Faith Brown Awards, produced by London Weekend Television for the ITV network, received an audience of 9.8 million viewers when it was broadcast in September 1978.
-This was followed by the six part series, The Faith Brown Chat Show, in January 1980.
-She won a TV Times Award for 'Funniest Woman on TV' in the same year.
+This was followed by the six-part series, The Faith Brown Chat Show, in January 1980.
+She won a TV Times Award for "Funniest Woman on TV" in the same year.

-She has appeared as a guest star performing songs and impressions on several TV variety shows, including The Cannon and Ball Show, Summertime Special, Live From Her Majesty's, 3-2-1, The Grumbleweeds and The Little and Large Show.
+She has appeared as a guest star performing songs and impressions on several TV variety shows, including The Cannon and Ball Show, Summertime Special, Live From Her Majesty's, 3–2–1, The Grumbleweeds and The Little and Large Show.

-She was the subject of This Is Your Life in 1982 when she was surprised by Eamonn Andrews while appearing as a guest on the ITV entertainment show Game For A Laugh.
+She was the subject of This Is Your Life in 1982 when she was surprised by Eamonn Andrews while appearing as a guest on the ITV entertainment show Game for a Laugh.

 As an actress, her television credits include the roles of Flast in the Doctor Who serial Attack of the Cybermen (1985) and Anne Bradley in the Channel 4 soap opera Brookside (1996).

-On stage, she played Norma Desmond in the 2001-2002 UK tour of Sunset Boulevard.
+On stage, she played Norma Desmond in the 2001–2002 UK tour of Sunset Boulevard.
 Her musical theatre credits also include the roles of Miss Hannigan in Annie at Guildford and Portsmouth, Stella Winters in the 1996 stage adaptation of Summer Holiday at the Opera House, Blackpool, Sister Mary Regina in the 2004 UK tour of Nunsense, and Diana Diamonte in Boys in the Buff at the Edinburgh Festival (2007).

-She has appeared as a guest panelist on numerous game shows; including Celebrity Squares, Give Us A Clue, Blankety Blank, Punchlines, Win, Lose or Draw, Call My Bluff, What's My Line? and Wipeout.
+She has appeared as a guest panellist on numerous game shows, including Celebrity Squares, Give Us a Clue, Blankety Blank, Punchlines, Win, Lose or Draw, Call My Bluff, What's My Line? and Wipeout.

 She was a contestant on the reality show I'm a Celebrity…Get Me out of Here! in 2006.